-The consultation aims to encourage the participation of stakeholders and communities of the Subproject area in the identification of issues, comments and suggestions.
+The consultation aims to encourage the participation of stakeholders and communities of the Subproject area in the identification of issues, comments, and suggestions.
 The Subproject affected groups (persons/families) were given more emphasis during the field consultations.
-Public consultations were conducted at Lamahi Bazar, Lamahi Municipality, Ward No. 5 on 15th September (2021), at proposed substation area, Gadhawa RM, Ward No.7 on 16th September (2021), at Simrahawa, Lamahi Municipality, Ward No. 4 and Bhedi Dumna, Gadhawa RM, Ward No. 7 on 18th September (2021) (Figure 5-2).
-The concerns expressed/raised issues during the consultation were documented in the form of minutes (Annex 5).
+Public consultation was conducted at Hima RM, Ward No. 1 in the proposed substation area (Health Post, Badki) on 24th August 2021 (Figure 5-2).
+The concerns expressed and issues/ raised issues during the consultation were documented as in the form of minutes (Annex 5).

-Figure 5-2: Consultation with the stakeholders and communities in the Subproject Area.
-10

-Major benefits expected from the implementation of the Subproject through the perspective of local people were identified from public interaction, and that included improvement in the rural electrification facilities ensuring uninterrupted electricity in the households and better functioning of industries in the locality.
+Figure 5-2: Consultation with the stakeholders and communities in the Subproject Area.9 households and better functioning of industries in the locality.
 The issues, comments and suggestions received in the consultation are presented in Table 5-1.

+Major benefits expected from the implementation of the Subproject through the perspective of local people were identified from public interaction, and that included improvement in the rural electrification facilities ensuring uninterrupted electricity in the

-10 Field Study, 2021.
-Used SW Map and GIS
+9 Field Study, 2021, Used SW Map and GIS